 - Benefit from having an African professional contribute to your organization with all expenses covered by the Fellowship.

-- Have direct involvement in selecting a Fellow that is well suited for your needs and interests.
+- Collaborate with IREX in selecting a Fellow who is well suited for your needs and interests.

-- Develop your employees’ professional capacities by mentoring, supervising, or working with leaders from Africa.
+- Develop your employees’ professional capacities by mentoring, supervising, or working with a leader from Africa.